What Is Regression Therapy?

 Furthermore, many therapists avoid this therapy because they're concerned it might be a waste of time.
 They feel it's more effective to spend time on therapies that have been proven to work in many scientific studies, such as cognitive-behavioral therapy.
 At the moment, there's little research to confirm the effectiveness of regression therapy, but many assert there have been dramatic results in this type of therapy.

-Regression therapy and create false memories
+Regression therapy, past life therapy and create false memories

 If a therapist isn't careful to ask only open-ended questions, they may inadvertently cause a client to imagine something that never happened.